awsdocs/iam-user-guide/doc_source/access_policies_boundaries.md

 Each statement serves a different purpose:

 1. The `ServiceBoundaries` statement of this policy allows full access to the specified AWS services\.
 This means that a new user's actions in these services are limited only by the permissions policies that are attached to the user\.

-It also provides access to list all IAM users, which is necessary to navigate the **Users** page in the AWS Management Console\.
+1. The `AllowIAMConsoleForCredentials` statement allows access to list all IAM users\.
+This access is necessary to navigate the **Users** page in the AWS Management Console\.
+It also allows viewing the password requirements for the account, which is necessary when changing your own password\.

-1. The `AllowIndividualUserToSeeAndManageOnlyTheirOwnAccountInformation` statement lets the users [manage only their own credentials](tutorial_users-self-manage-mfa-and-creds.md)\.
+1. The `AllowManageOwnPasswordAndAccessKeys` statement allows the users manage only their own console password and programmatic access keys\.
 This is important because if Zhang or another administrator gives a new user a permissions policy with full IAM access, that user could then change their own or other users' permissions\.
 This statement prevents that from happening\.

 1. The `DenyS3Logs` statement explicitly denies access to the `logs` bucket\.